-Overview to Breast Uplift (Mastopexy)
+Overview of Breast Uplift (Mastopexy)

 Most women find that their breasts begin to sag and droop as they get older.
-Weight loss, pregnancy and breastfeeding can also be contributory factors.
+Weight loss, pregnancy, and breastfeeding can also be contributory factors.
 A breast uplift, known as a mastopexy, is an operation to raise and re-shape your breasts.

 Unlike reduction surgery, breast uplift does not aim to change the size of the breasts but to restore a more youthful and attractive shape to the breasts.